 Tips to Increase TIG Welding Accuracy and Smoothness For Beginners

-If you are in the welding industry for some time, you may already know how to improve accuracy in welding jobs.
-But, many beginners would rather find it difficult to make their welding smooth, accurate, and functioning.
+If you have been in the welding industry for some time, you may already know how to improve accuracy in welding jobs.
+However, many beginners would rather find it difficult to make their welding smooth, accurate, and functioning.
 It happens mostly with TIG welding because of its difficulty level.

 Hence, we put down some easy-to-follow tips and tricks for beginners in welding jobs.

-- While using the power setting at maximum level is tempting, it also runs the risk of burning down your welding material.
-Hence, it is better to start the welding at minimum power and then, increase it if the project needs it.
+- While using the power setting at maximum level is tempting, it also risks burning down your welding material.
+Hence, it is better to start the welding at minimum power and increase it if the project needs it.

-- The angle of the arc torch is pretty important too.
-You should hold it around a 15° to 20° angle with the welding material.
+- The angle of the arc torch is pretty important, too.
+With the welding material, you should hold it around a 15° to 20° angle.
 Thus, it will have easy access to the welding surface.
 Also, it will increase your visibility of the welded material.

-- TIG welding works differently from MIG and sticks welding.
+- TIG welding works differently from MIG and stick welding.
 In this process, the 1st melting happens in the brass section with the help of the torch.
 The molten puddle will then melt the filler material.
-Thus, you should never melt the filler rod of the TIG welding directly.
+Thus, it would help if you never melted the filler rod of the TIG welding directly.

-- Using the current tungsten for various welding materials is important too.
-You should use green tungsten for aluminum as it is the purest of all tungsten.
+- Using the current tungsten for various welding materials is important, too.
+It would help if you used green tungsten for aluminum, as it is the purest of all tungsten.
 Red tungsten is used for steel and steel alloys.

 Final Words

-TIG welding is a pretty difficult task to accomplish smoothly and without any inaccurate impressions on the welding material.
-We have accumulated all the possible ways of how to use a TIG welder with greater accuracy in this post.
-It should come helpful for both intermediate and beginners with little knowledge in welding.
+TIG welding is a difficult task to accomplish smoothly without any inaccurate impressions on the welding material.
+In this post, we have accumulated all the possible ways to use a TIG welder with greater accuracy.
+It should be helpful for intermediate and beginners with little knowledge of welding.

-The key is to setup the TIG well machine properly and choosing the right set of electrodes and amperage setting.
-Also, you should keep the power setting ata minimum level and use the connected foot pedal to control the heat on the welded material.
-This way you can use a TIG welder for the best welding results in all projects.
+The key is to properly set up the TIG well machine and choose the right set of electrodes and amperage setting.
+Also, you should keep the power setting at a minimum level and use the connected foot pedal to control the heat on the welded material.
+You can use a TIG welder for the best welding results in all projects.

-Finally, wear protective gears and weld in a well-ventilated area for safety purposes.
+Finally, wear protective gear and weld in a well-ventilated area for safety.

 Leave a Reply